 Combat from the shark’s point of view is equally as simple yet the mechanics prescribe that you adhere to different tactics.
 The left mouse button is your primary, short-range attack and the right button is your long-range lunge.
 Once you’ve nabbed a human, you then have to rapidly shake the mouse to try and break the diver’s bones and deplete his health before he manages to stab your health away.

 First-person shooter fanatics will be glad to learn that there is a wealth of equipment waiting to be purchased, including guns and other hardware.
 Your starting pistol can soon be replaced by more powerful pistols, harpoons, net guns, and other weapons of a more effective nature.
 There are also submersible propulsion devices and items such as tagging ammo and radar so that you can detect a shark’s presence early.
-Fanatics of the shark game genre will also be pleased to know that you also have a number of sharks to choose from including a Mako, Tiger, and even the mythical Megalodon if you choose to play in this mode.
+Fanatics of the shark game genre will also be pleased to know that you also Depth has different sharks to choose from including a Mako, Tiger, and even the mythical Megalodon if you choose to play in this mode.
+You can view all the sharks in Depth here

 Graphics and Sound